Newton Accounts for 4 TDs, Patriots Roll 28-14 Over Jets

 “I don’t really have anything to say about next year,” Belichick said.

-New England trailed 14-7 early in the third quarter, but outscored the Jets 21-0 the rest of the way in what was likely Adam Gase's final game as New York's coach.
-Gase said he didn't have any expectations regarding his future.

-“I’m sure we’ll talk tonight or tomorrow," Gase said.
-“I’m not going to predict anything.”

 Sam Darnold, whose future with the Jets is also uncertain, was 23 of 34 for 266 yards, a touchdown and two second-half interceptions.
-Like Gase, he said he wasn't thinking about his future beyond Sunday.
+He said he wasn't thinking about his future beyond Sunday.

 “I’m not going to do that right now,” Darnold said.
 “Whether I stay, whether I leave — whatever happens, I’ll deal with it when it comes.”